TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   is relatively small, FWER often makes more sense, while FDR control may make more sense as the number of tests becomes larger.

-If you are trying to select terms for inclusion in your model, FWER control should typically be applied when the number of coefficient tests is small, and FDR control used when the number of tests rises.
+If you are trying to **select terms for inclusion** in your model, FWER control should typically be applied when the number of coefficient tests is small, and FDR control used when the number of tests rises.
 When constructing the model, whenever possible (sometimes there are too many models required to make this practical), you should still also take careful account of residual plots as you build the model and especially when evaluating the final model.
-If you are working with a linear model with categorical explanatory variables, if you want to achieve similar interpretability of 'significance' as a post-hoc test from an ANOVA, FWER control should be used on the tests of the corresponding coefficients.
+If you are working with a linear model with categorical explanatory variables, if you want to achieve similar interpretability of 'significance' as a **post-hoc test from an ANOVA**, FWER control should be used on the tests of the corresponding coefficients.
 It is curious that virtually every statistics textbook will advise multiple testing control when conducting post-hoc testing after ANOVA, but rarely mention this in the context